stacks-network/docs/src/pages/references/language-types.md

 The type system contains the following types:

 - `(tuple (key-name-0 key-type-0) (key-name-1 key-type-1) ...)` -
-  a typed tuple with named fields.
+  a group of data values with named fields, aka (_record_)[https://www.cs.cornell.edu/courses/cs312/2004fa/lectures/lecture3.htm].
 - `(list max-len entry-type)` - a list of maximum length `max-len`, with entries of type `entry-type`
 - `(response ok-type err-type)` - object used by public functions to commit